lmullen/lincolnmullen.com/source/_posts/2014-01-28-the-return-of-the-longuee-duree-in-american-religious-history.markdown

 also has a longish period, though it is comprised of a number of shorter elements.

+Andrew Prestons's Sword of the Spirit, Shield of Faith.
+Lutheran guy's book on violence.

 This is part of a larger need, which I've been arguing for a long time, that what American religious history needs is synthesis.
 That's a topic perhaps I'll have to return to in a another statement.
 Briefly put, I think there are so many different kinds of religion that get treated on their own, and these must be brought together as historians have been calling for since the 1997s books.

+I think that religion is particularly suited to the longue duree approach because the topic matter is less inherently bound to states, and because the change of pace can be slower.
+In my case, I don't know how the progress of time could be any shorter, given that tracing out one life, let alone hundreds, consumes many decades.

 That's why American religious history too often lapses into a simplisitic argument that American religion was "diverse," with no